wi7a1ian/csharp-cpu-lab/README.md

 ### Remember:
 - Use common sense
 - Use benchmarking/profiling tools
+- In hotpath:
   - Fit the cache line (~64b)
   - Fit the highest cache level (~8MiB)
-- "Just" keep most “hot data” in L1/L2/L3…
+  - Keep most “hot data” in L1/L2/L3…
   - Avoid non-sequential access
+  - Avoid indirections (pointers, dynamic polymorphism) in favor of value types and POD
+  - Avoid logical branching
+  - Focus on contiguous memory: dense is better than sparse, use memory/object pools
 - Design for parallelization
   - Do not let threads modify cache lines from the same shared memory locations
   - Lock-free solutions